We’ve put together a little encouragement (via a long list of incentives).

 Qualifying businesses under this tier are eligible for a half refund of the sales tax paid for qualified capital purchases at the project, the full sliding scale wage credit of 3%, 4%, 5%, or 6% depending on wage level, and a 3% investment tax credit.

 This new tier qualifies for a refund of all sales and use taxes on the project’s tangible personal property from the date of acquisition through the entitlement period, the sliding scale wage credit, and a 10% investment credit.
-Also, it includes a personal property tax exemption up to 10 years on all of the project’s personal property.
+It also includes a personal property tax exemption up to 10 years on certain personal property.

 Qualifying businesses under this tier are eligible for a full refund of the sales tax paid for qualified capital purchases at the project, the full sliding scale wage credit of 3%, 4%, 5%, or 6% depending on wage level, and a 10% investment tax credit.